rroellig/flowcase-external-IdP/README.md

 </div>

-> [!CAUTION]
-> This project is still in development and is not yet ready for production use.
-We do not currently support upgrading from older versions.
-Please use with caution.

 ## About This Fork

 This is an enhanced fork of [flowcase/flowcase](https://github.com/flowcase/flowcase) extending the original with enterprise-grade authentication and access control features.